neildavis/verbot-pi/README.md

 By wiring the switches to complete a circuit their state can be determined by an attached micro-controlller, or in our case a Raspberry Pi through its GPIO interface.

-### 2. Action mode
+#### 2. Action mode

 Verbot enters action mode when the direction of the motor is reversed.
 A simple clutch mechanism ensures the drum stops rotating and the last switch selected during interrogation mode stays selected.
 Now the clutch mechanism starts to rotate a shaft within the drum which connects to various planetary gear sets.
 The set of gears at the selected location when the drum stopped rotating work to perform the associated action.
 This action will continue until the motor is again reversed to re-enter interrogation mode.
-Some actions such as the arms have movement limits enforced by limit switches in series which will break the interrogation circuit, and this prompts the controller to automatically reverse the motor to re-enter interrogation mode.
+Some actions such as the arms have movement limits enforced by limit switches in series which will break the action circuit, and this prompts the controller to automatically reverse the motor to re-enter interrogation mode.

-### 3. Putting it together
+#### 3. Putting it together

 To perform a desired action it's important to allow the drum to rotate during interrogation mode until the corresponding switch has been activated to complete the circuit, before reversing the motor to perform the action.
 This ensures the correct set of planetary gears connected to the shaft are operational and placed in the correct position to perform the desired action.

-### 4. Switching Key
+#### 4. Switching Key

 The following table lists the 9 coloured wires in the ribbon cable connecting the controller board to the interrogation switch bank contained within the gearbox & motor housing, and their corresponding actions.